JSBmanD/docs/pages/deep-linked-ads/facebook-platform-ads.md

 1. Under the Analytics Tags sub section additional tags can be set.
 It is recommended to fill in these fields as they can be used as filters in Branch's Ads Analytics view.
 To best connect your ad link with your Facebook Campaign, set the channel field to Facebook Ads and set the campaign field to the same ad campaign name used in Facebook Ads.
 ![Analytics Tags](/_assets/img/pages/deep-linked-ads/reusable-images/facebook-analytics-tags.png)

-!!! warning ""
-	In order for your campaign to run effectively, be sure to disable Deepviews.
-You can either [disable Deepviews](/web/deep-views/) for your entire account or [disable Deepviews for one link](/web/deep-views/).

 [block:callout]
 {
+  "type": "warning",
+  "title": "Disabling Deepviews",
+  "body": "In order for your campaign to run effectively, be sure to disable Deepviews.
+You can either [disable Deepviews](/web/deep-views/) for your entire account or [disable Deepviews for one link](/web/deep-views/)."
+}
+[/block]

+[block:callout]
+{
-  "type": "note",
+  "type": "info",
   "title": "Optional: Deep Link Data",
   "body": "You can use this configuration section to specify custom link parameters that will be deep linked into the app after install.
 These could include a coupon code or a page identifier to route the user.
 Visit the [Deep Link Routing](/deep-linking/routing/) page to learn more."
 }